Birth defects: MN Public health Data Access - MN Dept. of Health

 - Get recommended vaccinations.

 - Control any medical conditions before becoming pregnant.
-Some conditions that increase the risk for birth conditions include diabetes and obesity.
-Plan carefully and use contraception until you are ready for a healthy pregnancy.
+Some conditions that increase the risk for birth defects include diabetes and obesity.

 - Know your family medical history, potential genetic risks, and seek reproductive genetic counseling if appropriate.